kollenl/training-r-intro/README.md

 using R. It also provides some instructions on how to program with R. These two topics are related but it's helpful to understand the distinction.

-- _Data Science_ is the science of getting things done with data.
-(In retrospect, a better phrase for this would have been Data Engineering, but that was already taken).
+- _Data Science_ is a collection of skills and methods for extracting insights from data.
 We are not using this phrase to include machine learning, as many do.
 In our use of the term, data science focuses on obtaining, storing, transforming, and visualizing data.
 Modeling data and communicating results are also aspects of data science that we touch on.